Elephant1214/PaperFixes/README.md

 # PaperFixes
 A collection of bug and performance fixes from CraftBukkit, Spigot, and Paper in a Forge mod.\
-Remember that this mod is a work-in-progress and bugs and incompatibilities could occur, please open an issue if you find any.\
+This is a performance mod and bugs and incompatibilities could occur, please open an issue if you find any.\
-The mod is on 1.x.x because it's stable and I haven't seen any new incompatibilities.

 ## Current Fixes